 - Certain foods and beverages such as alcohol, fried and fatty foods, chocolate, spicy food, mint, citrus fruits and tomatoes, coffee or tea, garlic, onions and carbonated drinks

-- Additional foods that may be causing gut inflammation and contributing to reflux symptoms include gluten, dairy or even grain containing foods.
+- Additional foods that cause gut inflammation (contributing to reflux symptoms) include: gluten, dairy or even grain containing foods

 - Eating only 1-2 large volume meals per day, and eating a very large evening meal[vii]

-You may also find that symptoms are worsened if you bend over or lie down soon after eating a large meal.
+Symptoms may worsen if you bend over or lie down after eating a large meal.
 Certain medications also have the potential to exacerbate symptoms.

-Anything that triggers inflammation in the gut, can cause acid reflux (including sugar).
-Some of the common reflux trigger foods and drinks mentioned above can contain high levels of sugar (e.g. carbonated drinks).
-For some individuals, it may not be the sugar itself but other components or digestibility of highly processed and sugar loaded foods.
+Anything that triggers inflammation in the gut can cause acid reflux (including sugar).
+Some of the common reflux trigger foods and drinks mentioned above contain high levels of sugar (e.g. carbonated drinks).
+For some individuals, it may not be the sugar itself, but other components or digestibility of highly processed and sugar loaded foods.

-Frequent consumption of foods that are high in sugar can contribute towards obesity as well.
-Remember that being overweight can increase the likelihood of getting acid reflux.
-Because weight loss can provide relief from acid reflux symptoms, taking steps to achieve a healthy weight range should form part of your plan to live a life free from acid reflux.
+Frequent consumption of foods high in sugar contribute towards obesity.
+Remember, being overweight can increase the likelihood of getting acid reflux.
+Because weight loss often provides relief from acid reflux symptoms, taking steps to achieve a healthy weight range should be part of a healing protocol.

 There is a strong relationship between GERD and lack of sleep, but the exact nature of that relationship is still being discovered.
-Sleep disorders may induce gastrointestinal (GI) disorders, and GI disorders may disrupt sleep[viii].
-People with GERD may experience poorer sleep quality[ix].
+Sleep disorders may induce gastrointestinal (GI) disorders, and GI disorders often disrupt sleep[viii].
+People with GERD report poorer sleep quality[ix].
 Poor sleep quality can also increase the amount of acid in the stomach, and worsen the symptoms of acid reflux the following day[x].

-At this point you may be realizing that the cause of your acid reflux could very much be multi-factorial.
-The discussion so far around weight gain, sugar, sleep and trigger foods should be starting to provide insight around some of the ways you can treat acid reflux naturally.
+Acid reflux appear multi-factorial.
+The discussion so far around weight gain, sugar, sleep and trigger foods begin to provide insight around some of the natural cure options.
 Before we take a look at a natural approach for treating acid reflux, let’s find out how it is treated conventionally.

 H2 blockers take longer to start working than antacids, but the effects tend to last longer.
 Brands include Pepcid and Zantac.
 Finally, proton pump inhibitors (PPI’S) including Nexium, Prilosec and Prevacid may be prescribed.
 They work by reducing the production of stomach acid and are usually offered when symptoms aren’t resolved with antacids.

-PPI’s are often given with the goal to lower stomach acid.
+PPI’s goal is to lower stomach acid.
 Unfortunately, that’s the wrong approach to take and often leaves people with worsened gut health.
 Think about it.
-The goal of the medication is to suppress stomach acid and prevent the symptoms of reflux but the question that is not asked in most doctors office is, “why is the stomach acid moving upwards in the first place?”
-That is the root issue that needs to be addressed.
+The goal of the medication is to suppress stomach acid and prevent the symptoms of reflux, but the question not often asked is, “why is the stomach acid moving upwards in the first place?”
+The root issue requires addressing.

-Stomach acid is not evil.
-It has a purpose, and a very important one at that.
+Stomach acid has a purpose, and a very important one at that.
 The stomach has high acidity to protect us.
-Let’s walk through the roles of stomach acid.
+Let’s walk through the roles of stomach acid:

-- Triggers the release of pepsin which is used to break down protein.
+- Triggers the release of pepsin, used to break down protein.
 Without protein breakdown, amino acids cannot be absorbed.